ameseee/kwk-curriculum-site/swift-ios/lessons/access-camera-display-photos/index.md

   <p>What do we want to tell the app to do at this point?
 If you're following along with code, write pseudocode comments.
 Otherwise, jot your thoughts down in a notebook.</p>
 </div>

-<p class="to-do"> put in teacher notes: We want to update that original photo on our main view controller with the photo that was selected by the user.
 We want the user to be taken back to the screen where they can see their photo in that space from answer # 1.</p>

 The two things that need to happen when this functions runs are: